Marian Machowski

 Marian Machowski (1 October 1932 – 5 January 2022) was a Polish footballer and researcher specialising in the field of mining and mining machinery.
 As a footballer, he played as a right winger, spending most of his career with Wisła Kraków.
 He made one appearance for the Poland national team in 1956.

 Career

 Born in Kraków on 1 October 1932, Machowski was the son of a footballer who played for Lauda Kraków.
 He lived with his family in Ludwinów and later in Kazimierz.
-After World War II, he became a player of Nadwiślana Kraków before joining Wisła Kraków.
+After World War II, he became a player of Nadwiślan Kraków before joining Wisła Kraków.
 At Wisła Kraków, Machowski first played for the club's reserve team and then, from 1953, for the first team.
-He made 194 appearances scoring 17 goals, of which 181 appearances and 14 goals came in the league.
+He made 194 appearances scoring 56 goals, of which 181 appearances and 51 goals came in the league.
 He made one appearance for the Poland national team in 1956, appearing in a 2–1 loss against Bulgaria in Wrocław.
-He ended his career at ACC Eagles Chicago.
+He ended his career at A.A.C.
+Eagles.